sammigachuhi/my_django/docs/18-geodjango-model.md

 ## Image configurations in the `settings.py` file

-Since we also want to capture images, we shall add two new variable in the `settings.py` file.
+Since we also want to capture images, we shall add two new variables in the `settings.py` file.

 ```
 MEDIA_URL = "/media/"